abinit/abinit/doc/developers/abimkdocs.md

 The topic files are written in Markdown and can be found in ~abinit/doc/topics.
 The source files start with an underscore e.g. `_AbiPy.md`.
-These are templated files with text and two variables:
+These are template files with text and two variables:

 ```
 ## Related Input Variables